-ARTICLE 10 - EXTRAORDINARY CONGRESS
+ARTICLE 10 - Extra-ordinary Congress

-The Executive Committee may, at any time, and must at the written request of two-thirds of the Members, in good standing, of TWIF, call an Extraordinary Congress.
+The Executive Committee may, at any time, and must at the written request of twothirds of the Members, in good standing, of TWIF, call an Extra-ordinary Congress.

-ARTICLE 11 - THE EXECUTIVE COMMITTEE
+ARTICLE 11 - The Executive Committee

-- The following officials shall be elected by the Members and appointed to act as the Executive:
+- (1) The following officials shall be elected by the Members and appointed to act as the Executive:

 - a) President

 - b) Senior Vice President

 - c) Vice President

 - d) Secretary General

 - e) Treasurer

-- 2. The duration of their appointment shall be four years based on a staggered rotational schedule with 2 years overlapping periods.
-The President, Vice-President and Secretary General will be elected in the same 4 year cycle, whilst the Snr Vice-President and Treasurer will be elected in the same 4 year cycle.
-After this period the officials can be reelected by Congress.
+- (2) The duration of their appointment shall be four years based on a staggered rotational schedule with 2 years overlapping periods.
+The President, Vice-President and Secretary General will be elected in the same 4-year cycle, whilst the Senior Vice-President and Treasurer will be elected in the same 4-year cycle.
+After this period the officials can be re-elected by Congress.

-- 3. When, during the period mentioned in paragraph 2 of this Article, an official resigns from the Executive or is no longer available to act as an official, the Executive may appoint an official to act in the vacant office for the duration of the period until the next Annual Congress.
+- (3) When, during the period mentioned in paragraph 2 of this Article, an official resigns from the Executive or is no longer available to act as an official, the Executive may appoint an official to act in the vacant office for the duration of the period until the next Annual Congress.

-ARTICLE 12 - EXECUTIVE COMMITTEE POWERS
+ARTICLE 12 - Executive Committee Powers

-- 1. The Executive Committee is the Administrative Body of TWIF.
+- (1) The Executive Committee is the Administrative Body of TWIF.
 It manages the affairs of TWIF according to the Rules and it represents TWIF at all occasions.
 It has to prepare the Annual Congress and report its activities to Congress.
-The Executive can appoint interim officials in case of resignation of officials. - 2.
-The Executive proposes the assignment of a Legal Advisor and/or Arbitrators, if necessary, the assignment of the legal advisor and arbitrators shall be approved by Congress. - 3.
-The Executive can, when needed for a special task or liaison, co-opt up to a maximum of two (2) officials, whose term of office will end on the termination of the special task or liaison. - 4.
-The Executive Committee is empowered to suspend or expel Clubs and/or Individuals from participation in international tug of war, when Clubs and/or Individuals are liable of action bringing the tug of war sport into disrepute. - 5.
-Appeals against decisions and rulings passed by the Executive Committee shall be lodged within 21 days with the TWIF Appeals Commission.
+The Executive can appoint interim officials in case of resignation of officials. - (2) The Executive proposes the assignment of a Legal Advisor and/or Arbitrators, if necessary.
+The assignment of the legal advisor and arbitrators shall be approved by Congress. - (3) The Executive can, when needed for a special task or liaison, co-opt up to a maximum of two (2) officials, whose term of office will end on the termination of the special task or liaison. - (4) The Executive Committee is empowered to suspend or expel Clubs and/or Individuals from participation in international tug of war, when Clubs and/or Individuals are liable of action bringing the tug of war sport into disrepute. - (5) Appeals against decisions and rulings passed by the Executive Committee shall be lodged within 21 days with the TWIF Appeals Commission.

-ARTICLE 13 - COMMITTEES AND COMMISSIONS
+ARTICLE 13 - Committees and Commissions

-The Committees and Commissions necessary shall be proposed by the Executive and elected by Congress.
+The Committees and Commissions necessary shall be proposed by the Executive and ratified by Congress.

-ARTICLE 14 - AFFILIATION FEE
+ARTICLE 14 - Affiliation Fee

 The Affiliation Fee is payable in the first month of the year.
-A member, who does not pay the affiliation fee for the current year, will not be allowed to take part in TWIF Championships until the affiliation fee is fully paid.
+A member, who does not pay the affiliation fee for the current year, will not be allowed to take part in TWIF Championships or Congress until the affiliation fee is fully paid.

-ARTICLE 15 - FEES
+ARTICLE 15 - Fees